-Last Thursday Street Art Paris and My Life on My Bike had the opportunity to interview one of the most famous street artists in the world: Shepard Fairey.
-It’s a tremendous responsibility to interview an artist like him, who is also involved in business and politics.
-But yes, working as a journalist of street art I believe that when we have pure intentions and our goal is to absorb what the artist has to show in a positive way, we always get the right dots to connect.
+Streetartparis.fr had the opportunity to interview one of the most popular street artists in the world: Shepard Fairey.
+It’s a big responsibility to interview an artist like him, who is as much involved in business as he is in politics.
+But yes, as a street art journalist I believe that when we have good intentions and our goal is to assimilate what artists have to show in a positive way, we make the right associations.

 Shepard Fairey is the brains behind the Obey Giant campaign, and also the Barack Obama Hope poster, which went viral during Obama’s first presidential election campaign.
 Shepard came to Paris to launch a collection for Levi’s at its flagship store on the Champs-Élysées and also to create a huge wall in the Thirteenth Arrondissement of Paris.